S010MON/git-workshop/README.md

 B *
 ```

-Now if we realise that B doesn't work, we can `ctr-z` our way back, but if we made three changes, and only the first was bad, then we have lost all of our progress.
+Now if we realise that B doesn't work, we can `ctrl-z` our way back, but if we made three changes, and only the first was bad, then we have lost all of our progress.
 Git allows us to **CHECKOUT** a branch (a new copy of the code) so that we can work on that, while keeping the original saved.

 ```
 A *